 Both solid steel sheets and open welded wire mesh have been used for pen partitions with poor results.
 The most common steel panels use vertical rods or tubing.
-The life of these materials depends on how well they can resist corrosion and flexing due to pushing by the pigs.
-To reduce the maintenance of partitions and the incidence of damage to pigs, all joints must be securely welded and protected from corrosion.
+The life of these materials depends upon how well they can resist corrosion and flexing because of pushing by the pigs.
+To maintain partitions and reduce injury to pigs, all joints must be securely welded and protected from corrosion.
 Plain steel panels can be satisfactory if well protected with a long-lasting coating.
 The abrasive action of hogs wears away most post-installation coatings such as paint or epoxy.
-Also, once corrosion starts, it tends to
+Also, once corrosion starts, it tends to work under the remaining coating and lift it away.
+Stainless steel is more expensive but might be worth the additional cost in permanent structures subjected to intensive use.